gear-foundation/gear-wiki/docs/examples/NFTs/nft-marketplace/marketplace.md

     pub tx_id: TransactionId,
 }
 ```
-- `admin_id` - an account who has the right to approve non-fungible-token and fungible-tokens contracts that can be used in the marketplace contract;
+- `admin_id` - an account who has the right to approve non-fungible-token and fungible-tokens contracts that can be used in the marketplace program;
 - `treasury_id` - an account to which sales commission will be credited;
 - `treasury_fee` - commission percentage (from 1 to 5 percent)

-The marketplace contract is initialized with the following fields;
+The marketplace program is initialized with the following fields;

 - `items` - listed NFTs;
 - `approved_nft_contracts` - NFT contracts accounts that can be listed on the marketplace;